lemlac/mulem/docs/reference.md

 print("{y}")    -- Prints "1"
 ```

 If the result type cannot be inferred, you can call a type like a function around it.
-The `~` before the argument distinguishes it from instantiation which also uses a function call.
 This only works if both the input type and output type are compatible.

 ```
 x = 1
-y = float(~x)
+y = float(x)
 print("{y}")     -- Prints "1.0"
 ```